armandyam/bib2md/README.md

 # BibTeX to Markdown Converter

 This repository contains a script that converts .bib files to markdown files using a Jinja2 template.
+This is useful for generating sheets for personal website that uses [Academic pages](https://github.com/academicpages/academicpages.github.io).

 ## Installation